Mitch Henderson: Early life

 Born in Vincennes, Indiana, Henderson later lived in Lexington, Kentucky as a teenager and attended Culver Military Academy in Culver, Indiana for high school.
 Henderson was a twelve-time varsity letter winner at Culver in football, basketball and baseball.
 In 1994, he was drafted by the New York Yankees with the 24th pick of the 29th round, 815th overall in the 1994 Major League Baseball draft.
-In baseball, he was a pitcher.
+In baseball, he was a pitcher, and in football, a quarterback.
 He was named the 1994 South Bend Tribune high school Male Athlete of the Year.
 He did not sign with the Yankees and retained his amateur status although he chose to pursue basketball rather than baseball in college.

-As a basketball player, he was a four-year starter at Princeton University, where he was captain of the Ivy League champion 1997–98 Princeton Tigers men's basketball team as well as a member of the 1995–96 and 1996–97 conference champions.
-The latter two teams were undefeated in conference play and were coached by Carmody.
+As a basketball player, he was a four-year starter at Princeton University, where he was captain of the Ivy League champion 1997–98 Princeton Tigers men's basketball team as well as a member of the 1995–96 and 1996–97 conference champions, coached by Pete Carril and Carmody, respectively.
+His two final teams were undefeated in conference play.
 The 1995–96 team was notable for its upset of the defending national champion UCLA Bruins in the 1996 NCAA tournament.

 The 1996–97 team finished the regular season on a school record 19-game winning streak.
 In the 1997 NCAA Division I men's basketball tournament, against the fifth-seeded California Golden Bears, the team lost 55–52.
 Henderson had tied the score at 50 with 1:37 to play.
 Henderson was a 1997 honorable mention All-Ivy League selection.